 On 16 July 1872 a community of Sisters established the first Josephite Foundation in NSW at The Vale (later renamed Perthville).

-Bishop Matthew Quinn had seen the work of the Sisters of St Joseph in Adelaide and he invited Mary MacKillop to send Sisters to meet the educational needs in his far-flung Diocese of Bathurst in New South Wales.
+Bishop Matthew Quinn had seen the work of the Sisters of Saint Joseph in Adelaide and he invited Mary MacKillop to send Sisters to meet the educational needs in his far-flung Diocese of Bathurst in New South Wales.

-Three Sisters, Teresa McDonald, Joseph Dwyer, Hyacinth Quinlan and a young woman who hoped to join the Sisters of St Joseph, Ada Braham, moved into the sacristy of the small slab church at The Vale (Perthville), a village near Bathurst on 16 July 1872.
+Three Sisters, Teresa McDonald, Joseph Dwyer, Hyacinth Quinlan and a young woman who hoped to join the Sisters of Saint Joseph, Ada Braham, moved into the sacristy of the small slab church at The Vale (Perthville), a village near Bathurst on 16 July 1872.

 Within days, the children had been classified, classes were allocated and the Sisters began teaching in the church which was used as a school room as well as a place to pray.
 The Sisters also visited the sick and those who were in need in the local area.